judithpillado/java-beginner-tutorial/README.md

 At the very beginning we check if the array does not contain exactly three elements.
 If this is true we print a message that tells the user how to use this application and quit.
 After that we now initialize our variables `a` and `b` with 0.
 Then we make the same assignments as in our previous version to `a` and `b` but wrap them in a try-catch block.
 Whenever an error occurs inside the try block that leads to an exeption we catch it in the catch block.
 For number conversion a `NumberFormatException` is thrown whenever the value to be converted is not a valid number.
 Inside the catch block we print an error message and quit the method again.

 # Dynamic Calculator
-In the last section we've built a static caluclator that takes two numbers and applies an arithmetic operation on these two numbers.
-After that the program finished and we had to start it again.
-Now we want to build a calculator that asks the user for an operation and two numbers, applies the operation on the two numbers and then repeats these steps.
+In the last section we've built a static caluclator that takes two numbers and applies an arithmetic operation on them.
+Then the program finished and we had to start it again if we wanted to calculate something different.
+In this section we are going to build a calculator that asks the user for an operation and two numbers, applies the operation on the two numbers and then repeats these steps.

-First create a new folder in the `app` directory called `dynamicCalculator` and add a `Calculator.java` file in there.
+Before we can start writing code we need to create a new folder in the `app` directory called `dynamicCalculator` and add a `Calculator.java` file in there.
 The basic structure of this file will be very similar to the static calculator but instead of integer values we use double because this datatype is better suited for calculations (especially divisions).

 ```java
 public class Calculator {